MarkDYabut/my-website/src/content/lifestyle/lifestyle-post-1.md

 Without quantifying motivation, one can easily justify why 102 points is better than 84.
 However, with the quantification now; one can argue that that over time a "BAD RUN" will yield 1680 points in comparison to the 102 points of a "GOOD RUN."

 Of course this example may be a bit of an extreme, I would want to emphasize the main point of the example is to illustrate the importance of quantifying motivation.
 How it can be used to get out of that negative feedback loop of always feeling unmotivated.
-In essence I believe the key is to really simply just pace yourself, and I think the hardest part only becomes apparently after this realization.
+In essence I believe the key is to really simply just pace yourself, and I think the hardest part only becomes apparent after this realization.
 Since now:

 - How do we actually know our proper pace?
 - How can we accurately gauge the motivation values themselves?
 - Can we quantify a singular underlying motivation category?
 - Does this motivation value exist in multiple categories?
+- etc.

 ---